MaxMeier20/MyGitNotes/worksoftware.md

 ### CLI Tools

+### CPDF
+*Mainly unneeded - does all the things a full blown pdf editor does (encrypting, merging, resizing, splitting...) via the CLI*

 #### Pandoc
 *A 'swiss army knife' for document conversions, with some limitations on especially pdf (can only convert to and needs another program as engine) - the other CLI tools are all aimed at pdf due to this limitation*